 That’s when President Franklin Roosevelt stepped in with a surprising policy decision: He banned private ownership of gold, and required people to sell their holdings to the government.
 That allowed the Federal Reserve to increase the money supply and stop deflation in its tracks.

 Since 1933, through World War II, the Cold War, and a host of changing monetary and economic policies, the US dollar has seen various rates of inflation.
 It reached its peak during the late 1970s and early 1980s oil and gas shortages exacerbated existing inflation and led to a gas shortage, and an increase in the price of manufacturing and shipping of nearly every single consumer good.
-Using 2020 dollars as a measure, the dollar fell from $6.39 in 1971 to just $2.28 in 1987.

 Inflation rose at a more steady pace through the 1990s, falling to historically low levels in the past decade.
 One reason for the ongoing inflation is that the Federal Reserve continually increased the money supply via economic stimulus.
 The logic is simple supply and demand: If there are more dollars, then each one is worth less in terms of purchasing power.